openmobilityfoundation/mobility-data-specification/geography/README.md

-# Mobility Data Specification: Geography Author
+# Mobility Data Specification: Geography API

 This specification contains a collection of RESTful APIs used to read Geographies.

 - Authors: LADOT
-- Date: 21 February 2020
+- Date: 01 September 2020
 - Version: beta

 ## Table of Contents